-Though hair loss is not a life threatening condition, studies have illustrated that hair loss can have significant effect on quality of life.
-Patients can experience additional stress from concern over hair loss which in turn can add to future hair loss.
-Many studies have been performed which reinforce the fact that hair loss can take a psychological toll on the person with the loss and carry negative stereotypes.
+Though alopecia is not a life threatening condition, studies have illustrated that hair loss can have significant effect on quality of life.
+Patients can experience additional stress from concern over hair fall which in turn can add to future hair loss.
+Many studies have been performed which reinforce the fact that hair fall can take a psychological toll on the person with the loss and carry negative stereotypes.

 According to hair loss learning centre web site, a 1971 study done with a picture of the same person with different degrees of baldness drawn in was shown to 60 people.
 Respondents indicated that person with the balding head of hair was rated as unkind, bad, and ugly.
 Yet the same person with a full head was rated as handsome, virile, strong, active, and sharp.

 Unfortunately adults are not the only patients affected by hair loss.
-Children also suffer from hair loss and the psychological impact should not be minimized.
+Children also suffer from alopecia and the psychological impact should be minimized.

 - Genetic predisposition – family history of hair loss increases the risk.

-- Autoimmune disease – some times hair loss associated with some autoimmune disease like SLE, vitiligo etc
+- Autoimmune disease – some times hair fall is associated with some autoimmune diseases like SLE, vitiligo etc

-- Hormonal disorders – can also occur in the condition in which there is hormonal disturbances occurs in the body like hyperthyroidism, hypothyroidism.
+- Hormonal disorders – hair loss can also occur in conditions in which there is hormonal disturbances like hyperthyroidism, hypothyroidism, childbirth, oral contraceptives.

-- Skin diseases – skin diseases like psoriasis, eczema, dermatitis commonly causes hair loss.
+- Skin diseases – skin diseases like Tinea capitis (ringworm of the scalp), psoriasis, eczema, dermatitis commonly cause hair loss.

-- Radiation therapy or chemotherapy – in certain diseases like cancer causes severe hair loss
+- Radiation therapy or chemotherapy – in certain diseases like cancer causes severe hair fall.
+It causes Anagen effluvium.

-- Nutritional deficiency – nutritional deficiencies like deficiency of iron, vitamins, zinc causes hair loss.
+- Nutritional deficiency – nutritional deficiencies like deficiency of iron, vitamins, zinc causes hair fall.

-- Excessive combing – may cause hair loss from scalp.
+- Excessive combing – may cause increase hair fall from scalp.

 - Burns – burns anywhere in the skin causes loss of hair.

-- Menopauses – hair loss is very common in the menopausal age of women.
+- Menopause – hair loss is very common in the menopausal age of women.

-- Other causes – mainly include high grade fever, major surgery, hemorrhage, certain drug intake, starvation, chemical exposure, renal dysfunction etc.
+- Other causes – mainly include high grade fever, major surgery, hemorrhage, starvation, chemical exposure, renal dysfunction, excessive use of chemicals and cosmetics on hairs, excessive shampooing, emotional or physical stress etc.

 Diagnosis of the cause of hair loss